mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-running.md

     ![](assets/ip-warmup-plan-send-time.png)

-1. Select an end time, which defines the window within which the IP warmup campaign can be executed in case there is any delays in audience segmentation job execution.
+1. Optionnally, select the window within which the IP warmup campaign can be executed in case there is any delays in audience segmentation job execution.
 If no end time is specified, the execution is attempted at the start time and will fail if the segmentation was not completed.

 1. Activate each run.
 Make sure you schedule a time early enough to allow for the segmentation job to be run. <!--explain how you can evaluate a proper time-->